Advanced Vocab Words - Set 8 Flashcards

 79

-# Which vocabulary word means the following? adj. dirty or rundown adj. immoral or unethical ## Footnote *Hint: starts with "s"*
+# Name the vocab term: adj. dirty or rundown adj. immoral or unethical ## Footnote *Hint: starts with "s"*

 sordid ## Footnote synonyms: nasty, vile, corrupt, filthy, disreputable The _sordid_ details of the affair were shocking.